temporalio/samples-server/cloud/observability/promql-to-scrape/README.md

 **Important:** When you scrape this endpoint, you should do so with a scrape interval **<= the rate interval of the queries in your config file, and at least 1m**.

-In general, you'll want the scrape interval and rate interval to be equal, as downstream systems may assume that timeseries data is exclusive to the interval between points.

-But if you're ok with a gauge that is looking back longer than the interval between data points in your timeseries database, a scrape interval < the rate interval is acceptable.

 ## Deployment

 Some example Kubernetes manifests are provided in the `/examples` directory.
 Filling in your certificates and account should get you going pretty quickly.